networked-aframe/naf-janus-adapter/janus-deployment.md

+# Janus deployment on Ubuntu 18.04

+This tutorial should work on Ubuntu 18.04 on a GCP instance or Scaleway instance.

+You need to build from source several components: libwebsocket, libsrtp, libnice, usrsctp, janus-gateway and janus-plugin-sfu.

-Example on ubuntu 18.04, you need to build libwebsocket libsrtp libnice usrsctp janus-gateway janus-plugin-sfu Please use latest versions if possible to have the latest security patches, this doc won't necessary be updated.
+You can follow the build instructions below but you should use latest versions if possible to have the latest security updates.
+This documentation won't necessary be updated.

+Look at the [README history of janus-gateway](https://github.com/meetecho/janus-gateway/commits/master/README.md) to see if the build instructions for some components changed, this happened several times.
+The build instructions below was up to date the Mar 25, 2021.
+Look at the changes in master or releases in the different repositories of the components you need to build to see if you can update them.

+Follow at least the [janus-gateway](https://github.com/meetecho/janus-gateway) and the [https://github.com/mozilla/janus-plugin-sfu.git](janus-plugin-sfu) repositories and the [janus mailing-list](https://groups.google.com/g/meetecho-janus) for updates.

+Here are the build instructions that produced a good working deployment at the time of writing this tutorial:

 ```
 sudo apt-get -y update && apt-get install -y libmicrohttpd-dev \